Premium credit cards only make sense if you travel 6+ times yearly and spend $15,000+ annually. Most cardholders waste $200-400 on unused benefits.

 This article will guide you through the real-world value of premium credit card benefits to help you determine if the high annual fee is worth it for your spending habits.

 Credit card companies market premium benefits as lifestyle upgrades, but the actual usage rates tell a different story.
-Understanding which perks deliver practical value versus marketing appeal is crucial for making an informed decision.
+Understanding which perks deliver practical value is crucial for making an informed decision about any top credit card.

 "The biggest factor in deciding which premium card is best for you comes down to how flexible you're willing to be with brands.
 If you're flying with American, Delta, or United regularly, you'll find you get better benefits with their co-branded credit cards," says Sara Rathner, Senior Credit Cards and Travel Rewards writer at NerdWallet.